redhat-openstack/openstack-puppet-modules/apache/README.md

 #####`proxy_preserve_host`

 Sets the [ProxyPreserveHost Directive](http://httpd.apache.org/docs/2.2/mod/mod_proxy.html#proxypreservehost).  true Enables the Host: line from an incoming request to be proxied to the host instead of hostname .  false sets this option to off (default).

+#####`proxy_error_override`

+Sets the [ProxyErrorOverride Directive](http://httpd.apache.org/docs/2.2/mod/mod_proxy.html#proxyerroroverride).
+This directive controls whether apache should override error pages for proxied content.
+This option is off by default.

 #####`options`